-When I was only a freshman in Highschool, I learned something at a dance one night that I’ve used my whole life.
+When I was jus a freshman in Highschool, I learned something one night at a dance that I ended up using my entire life.

-There I was on a hot summer night, standing outside the East End Community Club, trying to cool down after dancing my ass off, when a car pulled up.
+There I was one hot summer night, standing outside the East End Community Club in Transcona, trying to cool down after dancing my ass off for most of the evening.

-Suddenly a voice rang out saying, “Hey cutie could you come over here for a minute?”
+Suddenly a car pulls up right in front of me, and a voice rings out saying, “Hey cutie could you come over here for a minute?”

 As I approached the car and the back window went down, I found myself staring at a young Marilyn Monroe.
 Whew!